 It's easy to feel like you have your financial situation all figured out until life throws a curveball.
-This could be losing your job, a family member becoming sick, or even a global pandemic.
+This could be loss of a job, a family member's illness, or even a global pandemic.

 1. Always have some emergency savings